 A New Zealander, Tim holds a BD from the University of Otago and a PhD from the University of Edinburgh.
 After periods as a high school English teacher and then Anglican pastor, he has served at Laidlaw College in Auckland since 1994.
-Apart from lecturing he has held a number of leadership roles over the years.
-Currently he is senior lecturer in biblical studies.
 He has written and taught primarily in Old Testament studies and aspects of biblical interpretation.
 His most recent book is The Message of the Word of God, published by IVP (UK) in 2011.